SevenOverBravo/Big-Data-Basketball-Analytics-Project/README.md

 Notable Decline: >-1.5SD from Mean of efficiency metric differential

-The classification system was chosen based on the intuition that most
+The classification system was chosen for multiple reasons.
+Firstly, it reflects the intuition that only a handful of seasons in any given year will show any massive shift in quality (i.e. Breakout or Notable Decline), with most seasons hovering around the middle categories.
+Secondly, a Mean/SD model is not only simple to implement, but allows each efficiency metric to be categorized based on its own unique distribution, reflecting the scale and natural variance of each statistic.

 With each value being designated appropriately, each estimate was then compared to its true counterpart to see if their classification was identical, with a percentage of accurate predictions for each method being calculated.
 This percentage was then subtracted from that of the naive model (where every entry is classified as "Plateau", as this designation has the widest bounds and will be the most precise on average) as a measurement of accuracy compared to when no information is known.